 \section{Discussion}

-Our findings suggest that FlaggedRevs is more complicated and more interesting than a simple story of failure.
-If FlaggedRevs was more trouble than it was worth, many language editions would have decided to get rid of it completely.
+Our findings suggest that FlaggedRevs is more complicated and more interesting than a simple failed technology.
+If FlaggedRevs was more trouble than it was worth, many language editions would have decided to remove it completely.
 Instead, wikis continue to employ the system.
-Some expend considerable effort to tweak it to fit their needs but many use it as-is.
-German Wikipedia, the second largest wiki in number of articles, continues to run the system at full scale effectively.
-While it is hard to say why every wiki that persists in using the tool does so, we know that communities that use it do so at some cost in terms of time and labor and are very happy to pay it.
+Some expend considerable effort to tweak it to fit their needs; however, many use it as-is.
+German Wikipedia, the second largest in number of articles, continues to run the system at full scale effectively.
+The reasons for wikis persisting to use the tool is unclear; however, we know that communities that use it do so at some cost in terms of time and labor, and they seem willing to pay that cost.

 Three decades later and in very different technological and organizational contexts, our findings are roughly in line with Orlikowski and Gash's observations.
-Like Orlikowski and Gash, we find that features of FlaggedRevs that were incompatible with Wikipedia’s culture, policies, and reward systems prevented it be used in the way its designers and proponents intended.
-Despite the broad similarities, there are also certain important differences and extensions in our findings.
+Similar to Orlikowski and Gash, we find that features of FlaggedRevs that were incompatible with Wikipedia’s culture, policies, and reward systems prevented it from being fully deployed.
+Despite the broad similarities, certain important differences and extensions in our findings also exist.

-We found that one of Orlikowski and Gash's dimensions of technological frames, ``philosophies towards technology,'' was even more salient in Wikipedia than in Orlikowski and Gash's formal organizational setting.
+Next, we found that one of Orlikowski and Gash's dimensions of technological frames, ``philosophies towards technology,'' was even more salient in the more fluid communities that comprise Wikipedia than in Orlikowski and Gash's formal organizational setting.
 While Orlikowski and Gash discuss personal and organizational philosophies, we find that subcommunities' beliefs and assumptions (e.g., around new contributions and hierarchy) led to incongruent frames in regard to FlaggedRevs.
 Orlikowski and Gash show how introducing technological change to a community is challenging.
-Our work suggests that doing so across dozens of different communities with different sizes, cultures, structures, and needs--and which interact with each other and discuss the technology in question---is exponentially more complicated.
+Our work also suggests that doing so across different communities with different sizes, cultures, structures, and needs--as well as those that interact with each other and discuss the technology in question---is much more complicated.